Rail Safety Enhancement Program

 At-grade crossings for the RSEP are located in the cities of Berkeley, Fremont, Hayward, Livermore, Oakland, San Leandro, Union City, and in the Alameda County communities of Ashland, Cherryland and San Lorenzo.
 Project partners include the California Department of Transportation, the California Public Utilities Commission and Union Pacific Railroad.

-RSEP: Phase A and Phase B Crossings
+RSEP: Phase A, Phase B and Phase C Crossings

 Improvements for the RSEP are being funded locally by Measure BB and federally with the $25 million Federal Railroad Administration Consolidated Rail Infrastructure and Safety Improvement (CRISI) Grant –the largest CRISI grant awarded in California and the second largest in the nation.
 See the full press release.